Birds Watching, 2018–2019

 In that spirit, Birds Watching reminds us that truly seeing is a reciprocal act.
 Mass media imagery and omnipresent screens skew our sense of vision toward a one-way consumption, contributing to our feeling of being at a remove from the world.
 When we fall into this limited, non-participatory vision, what we see tends to confirm our biases and stereotypes—flattening other beings, like birds, into “things.”
 This objectifying gaze has become the default, but what about other gazes?—the gaze of mutual curiosity, the gaze of respect—or even of love?
 Can we re-enchant the way we see, bringing back its full depth of field—and depth of feeling—restoring to these non-human others their full being-ness?

-And most potently, when our act of seeing is reciprocated by another being, this mutual gaze involves us in an active participation with and within this vibrant biosphere.
-Relearning the ability to look deeply at nature enrolls us in the enfolding, participatory act of living—re-weaving our entanglements with the rest of the natural world.
+And most potently, when our act of seeing is reciprocated by another being, this mutual gaze involves us in an active participation with and within our vibrant biosphere.
+Relearning the ability to look deeply at nature engages us in the enfolding, participatory act of living—re-weaving our entanglements with the rest of the natural world.

 We cannot solely be spectators in this age of the Anthropocene, when our empathy for other beings—or lack thereof—has itself become an ecological force.
 Truly seeing can be a first step towards practicing a renewed ethos of mutualism and care.